Calculatrex

 How It Works

-The Fantasy Player Return on Investment (ROI) Calculator is a sophisticated valuation tool that moves beyond the simplistic "total points scored" leaderboard.
-In every fantasy sport, players are priced according to their perceived quality.
-However, a player who scores 140 points at a price of £4.5m is significantly more valuable to your team's structure than a player who scores 160 points at £10.0m.
+The Fantasy Player Return on Investment (ROI) Calculator is a professional-grade valuation tool that moves beyond the simplistic "total points scored" leaderboard.
+In every fantasy sport—from FPL and NFL to NBA and IPL—players are priced according to their perceived quality.
+However, a player who scores 150 points at a price of £4.5m is significantly more valuable to your team's structure than a player who scores 180 points at £12.0m.
 This calculator allows you to mathematically determine which players provide the highest "bang for your buck," enabling you to field a more efficient squad.
-By analyzing seasonal points and current costs, it generates a Return on Investment (ROI) rating that flags undervalued gems and over-priced "flops."
+By analyzing seasonal points and current costs, it generates an ROI rating that flags undervalued "enablers" and identifies overpriced superstars who are weighing down your budget.

 Understanding the Inputs